kirstenmaas/nerf-for-angiography/README.md

 Warning: This code may contain bugs and is not fully optimized.

 ## Overview
+The visualization tool code can be found in /cag-vis folder.
+This can be ran with npm.
+The code to obtain the .csv/images to load in the tool can be found in the /analysis folder.

 ## Citation
 If you use this code for your research, please consider citing: